General FAQ (Frequently Asked Questions)

 Q. Can I take the UAS course (or courses) as a non-degree seeking student?

 A. Yes.
 You need to register with the university as a special (non-degree seeking) student through the normal FSU process.
-More information on that can be found here: https://admissions.fsu.edu/nonDegreeApp/
+More information on that can be found here: https://admissions.fsu.edu/nonDegreeApp/ .
+Upon completion of registering with the school, you must fill out a certificate application before you finish your first six cour hours.

 Q. Are the courses offered at the Tallahassee campus or online?